pongwisanu/backupcommand/README.md

 # backupcommand

-This is Cheat Sheet for my work, cause i can't remember it.
+This is Commnad Sheet for my work, cause i can't remember it.